 The church of the Sacred Heart has a long tradition of musical excellence.
-Under the enigmatic Fr Driscoll SJ, appointed choirmaster in 1904, the choir of boys and men (complete with choir school) gained a national reputation and sang in the first liturgical performance of the Vaughan Williams G minor Mass in Westminster Cathedral under Sir Richard Terry.
+Under the enigmatic Fr John Driscoll SJ (1865-1940), appointed choirmaster in 1904, the choir of boys and men (complete with choir school) gained a national reputation and sang in the first liturgical performance of the Vaughan Williams G minor Mass in Westminster Cathedral under Sir Richard Terry.

 The choir and choir school disbanded in 1939 and Fr Driscoll died in 1940.
 In 1945, the choir was restarted as a voluntary mixed group, and it remains that to this day.
-Subsequent directors of music have included Nicholas Danby and Colin Mawby.
+Subsequent directors of music have included Nicholas Danby (whose father was also organist for a time) and the late Colin Mawby.
 There has always been a strong connection with the Jesuit church of the Immaculate Conception, Farm Street, Mayfair.
-Fr Driscoll was from 1928, choirmaster atFarm Street in addition to the Sacred Heart.
-Nicholas Danby (1963-65) and Martyn Parry (1981-1995) both left the Sacred Heart to take the post of director of music at Farm Street.
+Fr Driscoll was, from 1928, simultaneously choirmaster at Farm Street – often delegating to Laloux.
+Nicholas Danby (1963-65) and Martyn Parry (1981-1995) both left the Sacred Heart to take the post of director of music there.

-We hope you will find them useful and informative, but most of all, we hope that you will be encouraged to join us for mass one Sunday, and perhaps many more in the future.
+We hope you will find these pages useful and informative, but most of all, we hope that you will be encouraged to join us for mass one Sunday, and perhaps many more in the future.

-Masses with music:
+Sunday Masses with music:

-5.00: Mass led by the 5.00 music group (contemporary liturgical music)
+5.00: Mass led by the 5.00 music group (contemporary liturgical music).

 The choir rehearses on Wednesday evenings 7.30-9.30pm and at 10am on Sundays prior to mass.
 New members are always welcome.
 Contact firstname.lastname@example.org